|Shake Loose Great Ideas That Will Change Your Future|

 Into this mix were dropped children of refugee families from Vietnam, Uganda, Chile, Jamaica, Spain and other troubled areas of the world.

-To get the kid’s attention, we not only had to think outside of the box, we had to think as if there was no box.
+To get the kid’s attention, we not only had to think outside of the box, but we also had to think as if there was no box.
 We had to come up with innovative approaches to keep them engaged and motivated.

 Confidence Breeds Success